maverickactuary/1actuary/content/2marketplayers/index.md

 <p class="highlight"><strong>Segment 2: others with full product ranges.</strong> Long-term incumbents Aegon and LV= have been joined by four entrants and re-entrants: Canada Life, Guardian, HSBC and Scottish Widows.</p>

-**Prediction 3: there will be no breakthroughs into segment 1.** Long-standing players have struggled to get the required protection focus, while the success of more recent entrants &ndash; or re-entrants &ndash; is unclear....
+**Prediction 3: there will be no breakthroughs into segment 1.** Long-standing players have not given protection enough focus and the success of more recent entrants &ndash; or re-entrants &ndash; is unclear.

 **Prediction 4: there will be more exits from segment 2.** Old Mutual Wealth has already [closed to new business](https://www.moneymarketing.co.uk/news/exclusive-ex-old-mutual-protection-arm-to-close-to-new-business/) and I think we're likely to see two more.